 BPI vs UVGI: How Do These Technologies Compare?

 Ultraviolet germicidal irradiation and bipolar ionization have similar use cases; both help eliminate biological contaminants from the air and are especially useful for dealing with COVID-19.
 However, there are some key differences to be aware of, which can impact which technology you implement in your project.

 Bipolar ionization is one of these air cleaning processes.
 As negative ions interact with the air, oxygen molecules (O2) can split and reform into ozone (O3), which is a significant threat to building occupant health and safety.
-As the technology has matured over the years, the amount of ozone produced by BPI has decreased substantially, and some BPI products have even been certified as ozone-free by UL.
+As the technology has matured over the years, the amount of ozone produced by BPI has decreased substantially, and many BPI products have even been certified as ozone-free by UL 2998.
 If you decide to invest in BPI, it’s crucial to inspect manufacturer reports carefully.
-Monitoring indoor ozone is also a good choice, as you can make sure that ozone does not become a health hazard.

 UVGI, if it uses an appropriate wavelength of UV light, generally does not produce ozone.
 Some wavelengths of UV-C light can create or destroy ozone, but the wavelength employed by some UVGI devices, approximately 254 nm, is safe.
 Like BPI, you should inspect ozone production data from the manufacturer before investing in this technology.